Highlights and Lowlights: 10 Ways to Wear This Hair Color Combination

-Pair highlights and lowlights together for one of the most beautiful combinations of highlighted styles of the season.
-By mixing darker and lighter colors you’ll add depth and dimension to your look for an on-trend and intentional style you can depend on.
-Learn about lowlights and highlights and get inspired by 10 ways to wear highlights and lowlights to show off your color and celebrate your style:
+Pair highlights and lowlights together for one of the season’s most beautiful combinations of highlighted styles.
+Mixing darker and lighter colors adds depth and dimension to your look for an on-trend and intentional style you can depend on.
+Learn about lowlights and highlights and get inspired by 10 ways to wear blonde hair with lowlights to show off your color and celebrate your style:

 Highlights and Lowlights: FAQ

 Lowlights are a hair coloring technique that involves dyeing strands of hair darker to add depth and dimension.
 Because they emulate the different tones that naturally occur in our hair, they’re perfect for breaking up block colors and making those with dyed blonde hair look more natural.
 They’re also a really great way to test out a darker hue without committing to it all over (kind of like try-before-you-buy!).

 What’s the Difference Between Highlights and Lowlights?

 In many ways, highlights and lowlights are very similar, including the methods used to achieve them.
 They’re both applied either in the traditional way using foils or painted on freehand.
 The one key difference between highlights and lowlights though is that highlights use bleach to lift and lighten, while lowlights take your base color down a few shades darker to add extra dimension.

 Who Should Get Lowlights?

 Lowlights work well on all hair types, from curly to straight, and depending on your base color, they can be either super subtle or have a bolder effect.
 For example, lowlights are especially popular with those with blonde hair looking to transition to dark and even brunettes who want to add depth and movement to their look.